 “It’s very hard to come up with (prevention strategies) if you don’t have solid data.” – Kevin Kavanagh, MD

 Also, expanding the acceptable causes of death to include all diagnosis codes carries its own prejudice by disallowing entering information that no one in medicine has seen fit to make part of the diagnosis codes.
-Do the latest ICD codes include codes for misdiagnoses, delayed diagnoses, unfriendly practices (like unnecessary treatment, overtreatment, assault, murder) and other iatrogenic causes of harm to patients?
+Do the latest ICD codes include codes for unfriendly practices like unnecessary treatment, overtreatment, assault, sexual imposition, rape, murder and all the other causes of harm to patients?
 If there is no code for them, accurate records cannot be made of them, which probably is why there is no code for them.

 Were any injured patients at the table representing the interests of the patient community when those codes were established?
-Our experience is that when patient representative are at the table, the ones who were selected have been screened to make sure that they are on the same page as the medical community, which means people representing medicine's view of what is in the interest of patients, not the view of the community of patients.
+Our experience is that when patient representatives are at the table, the ones who were selected have been screened to make sure that they are on the same page as the medical community, which means they are people representing medicine’s view of what is regarded as in the interest of patients, not the view of, say, patients who have been injured and so now have had occasion to learn something about it.

 What is the ICD-10 code for assault?

 JACHO did a study on the frequency of assault, rape and homicide in medicine.
 There is a crime rate in medicine.
-How are such things to be listed as causes of injury or death if there is no diagnostic code for them?
-Even if there were, it would be career-ending for a physician to report them, but at least one more excuse for failing to report would have been removed.
+But even if there were codes for crimes, it would be career-ending for physicians to report them, so they still wouldn’t, but at least one more excuse for failing to report would have been removed.

 * * *